petecarapetyan/webappwriter/docs/rocket-themes/all/3areas/index.md

   - _assets/_static ...
   - _data ...

-## Grid Area Layout - Designed to be left alone

-At least in terms of daily development, the `_assets/grid-area-layout.css` file is intended to remain relatively static.

-The idea is that your basic page layout is defined here and mostly remains untouched.

-Then you improve your fork of the theme in  `_assets/theme.css`, html and njk files, or other related files.

-The basic idea isn't that it's specifically wrong to change the  `_assets/grid-area-layout.css` file, but rather that CSS gets really messy, really fast, and there is a benefit to keeping the grid layout css clean and segregated for your own ease of layout maintenance.

-Grid area code is just weird enough to benefit from that extra segregation.

 ## Careful delination of theme vs rocket files

 Everything discussed on this page assumes a very careful and agreed upon deliniation of what files are in themes, and what files are not in themes by default.